 - Require WA Government agencies to voluntarily report under the Federal Modern Slavery Act.
-This simple step would help to bring focus to the issues at hand quickly, and help align Federal and WA Government procurement.
-This would also open up expertise on this topic to the WA Government. - 2.
-Ensure decisions around expenditure of public funds on renewable energy are subjected to human rights due diligence.
+This simple step would help to bring focus to the issues at hand quickly, and help align Federal and WA Government procurement. - 2.
+Ensure decisions around expenditure of public funds on renewable energy are subjected to human rights risk management.
 Key decisions include major government procurement but also include investment decisions, loans, grants, procurement and household subsidies that are supporting the energy transition. - 3.
 Promote a collaborative approach to managing these risks.
-Shared efforts on modern slavery, which should be a pre-competitive issue, will cut valuable time and cost.
-Key steps that the WA could take include: - a.
-Engaging with the NSW Government to learn from its experience of public sector procurement reform. - Seeking to engage the existing Intergovernmental Network on Modern Slavery in Public Procurement on renewables. - a.
+Shared efforts on modern slavery, should be a pre-competitive issue.
+Regulators could support industry by making this clear.
+Shared efforts on risk management will cut valuable time and cost right across the economy.
+Key steps that the WA could take include: - Engaging with the NSW Government to learn from its experience of implementing modern slavery risk management in public sector procurement. - Seeking to leverage the existing Intergovernmental Network on Modern Slavery in Public Procurement, to identify and promote good practice in modern slavery risk management. - a.
 Engaging with the Federal government to create a forum where industry, government and civil society organisations can work together to identify known human rights risks that are being experienced across key industries, prioritise the different challenges, and problem solve issues as they arise.

 In the longer term, Australian governments will need to respond to global regulatory trends that increasingly require human rights and environmental due diligence on business, but also government procurement.
 Without this, WA and Australia risk becoming a dumping ground for high risk products that will increasingly be excluded from major global markets through business and human rights requirements.
-WA's transition to clean energy and the risk of forced labour in public procurement supply chains.